danakj/danakj.github.io/_posts/2022-12-28-why-subspace.md

 [builtin](https://clang.llvm.org/docs/LanguageExtensions.html).
 This allows libc++ to perform trivial relocation for annotated types.
-However the attribute can not be used on template classes where the template parameters would affect the trivial-relocatability of the type, such as if any type paramaters define a value inside the class.
+However the attribute can not be used on template classes where the template parameters would affect the trivial-relocatability of the type, such as if any type parameters define a value inside the class.

 The subspace library provides the concepts [relocate_one_by_memcpy](https://github.com/chromium/subspace/blob/1593f7fbe36b029571c7d4b10459d7c30d04b432/subspace/mem/relocate.h#L115-L117)